faraday-techno/auto-booker/docs/README.md

 _Extension will ignore loads under 'Similar Matches'._

+9. Where can I see the extension in Action?

+_You can find product demonstration in our youtube channel.
+[Youtube](https://www.youtube.com/channel/UCJud09aGrK02h5tU_I4xUAQ)_

 # Reported issues

 > Resolved issues (Submitted to web store, pending compliance review with google)